analog-nico/assumejs/README.md

 process.on('uncaughtException', function (err) {
-  var context = { type: 'uncaughtException' }; // Or whatever you would like to pass with the notification. assume.handleViolation(err, context);        // This is the same hook that assumptions use. throw err;                                   // So that you actually crash your server.
+  var context = { type: 'uncaughtException' }; // Or whatever you would like to pass with the notification. assume.notify(err, context);                 // This is the same hook that assumptions use. throw err;                                   // So that you actually crash your server.
 });
 ```